thomasp85/gganimate/README.md

 *Video output are automatically embedded in RMarkdown documents, but GitHub strips video when renderering READMEs so you can't see it here*

+Further there's support for rendering to sprite sheets if that is your vice.

 Old API
 -------